Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

 title: Filtering Paths
 ---

-Path filtering enables advanced and efficient filtering capabilities, significantly impacting query performance.
+Path filtering enables advanced and efficient filtering capabilities, significantly improving query performance.
 Using the `path` variable, you can apply filters based on specific iteration depths.
 You can filter for absolute positions in the path by specifying a positive number (thus benefiting from optimization strategies), or for relative positions to the path's end by specifying a negative number.

 The following examples are based on the [traversal graph](../../graph-examples/example-graphs#the-traversal-graph).
 If create this example graph, then you can run any of the queries listed in this topic.